 Some courses — including many courses for admission to degree programs — require you to pass the Test of Critical Reading and Writing Skills (CRWS) before you can enroll.
 This free, online test helps ensure that your journey at Harvard Extension starts strong with the right course.

-COVID and Other Immunization Requirements for On-Campus Study
+Immunization Requirements for On-Campus Study

 You’ll need to meet vaccination guidelines to take courses on campus.
 This requirement doesn’t apply to online courses.